skip to content

 Registering outbound addresses for access control

-It is strongly recommended that IP address-based authentication and authorisation is not used to control access to resources; user-based authentication (such as Raven or Shibboleth) allows access to the correct people, regardless of whether they are on the University network or not and prevents visitors using the University network from gaining access to resources to which they are not entitled.
+It is strongly recommended that IP address-based authentication and authorisation is not used to control access to resources; user-based authentication allows access to the correct people, regardless of whether they are on the University network or not and prevents visitors using the University network from gaining access to resources to which they are not entitled.
 It also allows for changes in the ranges of IP addresses used by the University and associated institutions, or even between institutions within the university.

-If this is unacceptable to the external organisation, as it will permit wider use of a restricted resource from within the UDN, it may be necessary to restrict the ranges to those addresses which may be used by a particular institution (including the public addresses which may be used for NATed addresses).
+If this is unacceptable to the external organisation, as it will permit wider use of a restricted resource from within the UDN, it may be necessary to restrict the ranges to those addresses which may be used by a particular institution (including the global addresses which may be used for NATed addresses).
 In this situation, the above limitations must be born in mind.
-In particular, UIS Networks may adjust the mappings or address ranges used by the NAT service from time to time, resulting in the public addresses seen changing, and other institutions are likely to share the same public addresses.
+In particular, the UIS may adjust the mappings or address ranges used by the NAT service from time to time, resulting in the global addresses seen changing, and other institutions are likely to share the same global addresses.

 It is likely major changes will be preceded by an advisory being circulated, but this is not guaranteed and there is likely to be little time between this notice and the change taking effect, requiring a rapid update of the addresses registered with the external service.